opentoken-io/opentoken/doc/getting-started.md

 Getting Started
 ===============

 To use the API you must first sign up for it.
-There's scripts in the [`../example/`](../example/) folder that will help you out.
+There are scripts in the [`../example/`](../example/) folder that will help you out.

+This is not documenting the API.
+There's [way better documentation](api/self-discovery.md) available for that.
+This only runs through the example commands.

 Creating an Account